wocin/lanmp-sh/README.md

 lanmp-sh
 ========
-This is about LANMP shell script.
+This is about shell script.

+Include:

+nginx

+mysql

+php

+memcached

+varnish

+redis

+mongodb

+...

 If you think this doc works for you,so use it.